Bloc/swiftris-checkpoints/06-shaping-up.md

 +}
 ```

 This first piece of code should appear familiar.
 Once again we created an enumeration helper which will define the shape's orientation.
-A Tetromino can face one of four directions at any given point, we shall refer to them as `0`, `90`, `180` and `270`.
+A Tetromino can face one of four directions at any given point, we refer to them as `0`, `90`, `180` and `270`.
 Imagine a circle whose degrees begin at the top and continue clockwise.

 <center>![](http://bloc-books.s3.amazonaws.com/swiftris/07-giving-shape-rotation-degrees.png)</center>

 At 0˚ the piece is at origin and as it rotates clockwise its degree advances along the circumference.
 That's how we're going to define a shape's orientation.
 At **#1**, we provided a method capable of returning the next orientation when traveling either clockwise or counterclockwise.

-Let's write the shape class itself, shall we?
+Let's write the shape class itself.

 ```objc(Shape.swift)
 +// The number of total shape varieties